sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 **Prompt 2:**

-1. Review the[ Resources for Teammates Section](https://handbook.sourcegraph.com/departments/people-talent/#resources-for-teammates) in the handbook. (you can consider this the source of truth for all resources the people team has compiled to best support our teammates)
+1. Review the[Resources for Teammates Section](../../index.md#resources-for-teammates) in the handbook. (you can consider this the source of truth for all resources the people team has compiled to best support our teammates)
 2. During the working session, we expect you to provide us with your feedback on how it could be better.
    Things to consider:
    1. Are you able to easily find an answer to common ‘people’ related questions?
 If not, what’s missing?